mattermost/docs/source/help/messaging/mentioning-teammates.rst

 Highlighting
 ---------------

-All valid mentions will have highlighted font text (with some exceptions, for example if mentions are disabled at the channel level).
-This text becomes a hyperlink when it displays a username.
-When clicked, the profile popover is displayed.
+Valid mentions will have highlighted font text with some exceptions, for example if mentions are disabled at the channel level.
+The highlighted text becomes a hyperlink when a username is displayed.
+When the username is clicked, the profile popover is displayed.

-All mentions that trigger a notification, the user who is being notified will see highlighted font text and highlighted font background.
+When mentions trigger a notification, the user who is being notified will see highlighted font text and highlighted font background.
 This functions as an identifier of what mentions in the post triggered a notification for the user.